We HEAR, you!

 Community Resource Guide also provides a list of resources including child care, medical care, crisis care, and food and housing assistance.

 Are you or someone you know a Dreamer?
 Stay informed and empowered with these resources about the changes to DACA.

-Counseling Services offers a wide range of professional counseling services with licensed professional counselors.
+The Counseling Services staff offers a wide range of professional counseling services provided by Masters-level counselors.